Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/Lesson-2/Creating-text-with-the-echo-command/Creating-text-with-the-echo-command.md

 ## The "echo" command

-The echo command in Linux is a built in command that prints out text to a terminal.
+The echo command in Linux is a built-in command that prints out text to a terminal.
 You can think of the echo command like a parrot 🦜.
 If you say something to a parrot it has the ability to repeat it back to you.